LenhardErwan/VersionsMonitor/docs/client.md

 To create a simple UI, we chose to use modals, but because each modal is unique we needed to create a container.
 Without this container there would be multiple modals in different render method and the code would become confusing.

 We also had an other idea in mind, like `react-toastify`, we wanted to create a container and then just call a method to display a certain modal in this container.
 (You can take a look a this [commit](https://github.com/LenhardErwan/VersionsMonitor/commit/3990e8614c6d0135444c6b7be8518567c5a39d49) which was supposed to implement this feature).
 But time is ticking and implementing this feature took longer than we thought.

+### Group permissions - Add monitor permissions

+On the administration page, when we want to manage the permissions for a monitor it asks us the ID of this monitor.
+We are aware that this is not very intuitive for the user.
+However due to our choice of modules (Uniforms) and lack of time, we could not elegantly implement a Selector that would have allowed a much better user experience.

 ### Warning when opening a form